 - Restriction on the group’s use of University resources (e.g., ability to receive University affiliated funding, reside in University Housing)

 - Restriction on the group’s entry or access to particular locations, premises, or events;

 - Restriction on the group’s ability to host or participate in programs or events;

 - Restriction of the group's ability to host programs or events with alcohol;

 - Restriction in the group’s co-programming with other groups or organizations on campus; and

-- Additional conditions as deemed appropriate by the hearing officer/panel.
+- Additional conditions as deemed appropriate by the Case Resolution Coordinator/panel.